MSNBC's Lawrence O'Donnell taking extended leave after taxi accident

-LOS ANGELES (Reuters) - Cable news commentator Lawrence O‘Donnell is taking a leave of several weeks from his job as host of the MSNBC program “The Last Word” to recuperate from injuries he suffered in a taxi accident while vacationing abroad, the network said on Monday.
+LOS ANGELES, April 14 (Reuters) - Cable news commentator Lawrence O‘Donnell is taking a leave of several weeks from his job as host of the MSNBC program “The Last Word” to recuperate from injuries he suffered in a taxi accident while vacationing abroad, the network said on Monday.

 O‘Donnell, 62, and his brother, Michael, were both injured while out of the country on Saturday and have since been brought back to the United States for medical treatment, MSNBC said in a statement.